IshmaelBelghazi/ALI/index.md

 ## Semi-supervised learning

-ALI achieves state-of-the-art on the semi-supervised SVHN task.
+ALI achieves a competitive performance on the semi-supervised SVHN task.

 We follow the procedure outlined by [DCGAN](https://arxiv.org/abs/1511.06434).
 We train an L2-SVM on the learned representations of a model trained on SVHN.